-Search Result: 76
+Search Result: 99

-The date of 2020 Hong Kong Diploma of Secondary Education Examination (HKDSE) results release is approaching.
-By collecting and consolidating useful DSE information into the “DSE Hub”, Youth.gov.hk's editorial team strives to assist students to plan for their multiple pathways and to step forward for their academic and career aspirations.
-This “DSE Hub” is comprised of four sections, namely 1.
-Preparation before DSE Results Release 2.
+To help you prepare for the Hong Kong Diploma of Secondary Education Examination (DSE) Results Release Day, we have consolidated useful DSE-related information into this "DSE2023 Student Support Kit" so as to assist you in realising academic and career aspirations through various feasible pathways.
+The "Student Support Kit" will be constantly updated to include latest information.
+1. Preparation before DSE Results Release 2.
 Study Series 3.
 Career Series 4.
 Subsidy Series - [Preparation] Helpful Tips for the Big Day - [Preparation] We Support You! - [Preparation] Reprioritising of Programme Choices under JUPAS - [Study] Flexible Admissions Arrangement for JUPAS Candidates - [Study] JUPAS Participating-institutions' Admission Requirements - [Study] Information on Non-JUPAS Applications - [Study] Study in the Mainland and Overseas - [Study] Instructions to Repeaters & Private Candidates - [Study] How to Prepare for Your Interview? - [Career] Ways to Get Employed - [Career] Advice on Finding and Adapting to a Job - [Career] On-the-job Training - [Subsidy] Subsidy Schemes for Local Studies - [Subsidy] Any subsidy for Studying in the Mainland?

 The key to success in getting in most tertiary education institution programmes is not academic performances only, but also your interview performances.
 An interview is a process that aims to foster communication and mutual understanding.
 Graduates may also prepare a Students Learning Profile (SLP) to summarise their learning experiences in senior secondary school.
 Some of you may be doubtful while preparing for the interviews, here are some common questions from the students during the preparation of interview. - What can I prepare before the interview?- What are the common interview questions for different faculties?- What are the purposes and common formats of the interviews?- How to make a good impression at an interview?- How to write the Students Learning Profile (SLP) strategically?
-Answers of the above questions can be searched from the “Careers Guidance Handbook for Secondary School Graduates 2020” which is jointly published by the Education Bureau and the Hong Kong Association of Careers Masters and Guidance Masters.
+Answers of the above questions can be searched from the “Careers Guidance Handbook for Secondary School Graduates 2022” which is jointly published by the Education Bureau and the Hong Kong Association of Careers Masters and Guidance Masters.
 Moreover, there are some suggestions from the University Admission Officers on the ways of writing your Students Learning Profile.
-Recommended chapters of the “Careers Guidance Handbook for Secondary School Graduates 2020”:• Preparing for interview P.16• Preparing Yourself for the HKDSE Results P.22 Most students will have the chance to go through admission interviews and have a better understanding of oneself throughout the preparation process.
+Recommended chapters of the “Careers Guidance Handbook for Secondary School Graduates 2022”:• Preparing for interview P.19• Preparing Yourself for the HKDSE Results P.25 Most students will have the chance to go through admission interviews and have a better understanding of oneself throughout the preparation process.
 We believe that if you work hard and try your best, your efforts will pay off!
 Source: Education Bureau - Life Planning Information Website